Inspiration

 Shokado Garden Art Museum

 Explore the expansive 20,000㎡ grounds of Shokado Garden Art Museum.
 Here, history and nature come together to create a captivating experience.
-The museum has a strong connection to Shokado Shojo (1584-1639), a Buddhist priest from Iwashimizu Hachimangu Shrine.
+The garden and museum has a strong connection to Shokado Shojo (1584-1639), a Buddhist priest from Iwashimizu Hachimangu Shrine.
 In the museum gardens, you’ll find over 40 types of bamboo and a variety of other beautiful trees.
 This rich diversity ensures awe-inspiring landscapes all year long.
-The Shokado Art Museum hosts special exhibitions in spring and autumn.
-These exhibits showcase seasonal beauty and cultural themes.
-Get ready to experience some amazing themed exhibitions celebrating Japanese culture and the changing seasons.
-These events are perfect for art enthusiasts and nature lovers alike.
+The Shokado Art Museum hosts special exhibitions in spring and autumn, along with three main exhibitions a year focused on its collection.
+Be sure to enjoy the wonderful themed exhibitions celebrating Japanese culture and the beauty of each season.

 Shokado Garden Art Museum